- Getting to know others

 - 1 index card for each participant

-Two scenarios or questions about the content being covered in the meeting/ program/ time together, here are some examples.
+Here are some examples of two scenarios or questions about the content covered in the meeting/ program/ time together.

 - What was your first job